toggledbits/Sonos-Vera/README.md

   * Description: `Sonos` (or whatever you choose)
   * Device UPnP Filename: `D_Sonos1.xml` (exactly as shown)
   * Device UPnP Filename: `I_Sonos1.xml` (exactly as shown)
     > WARNING: You must enter the filenames exactly as shown above.
 Any error may cause your system to not restart and require intervention from Vera Support.
   * IP Address: *enter the IP address of your Sonos player, if you know it*
     > NOTE: If you enter the IP address here, you can skip step 8 below.
 If you do not know the IP address of your player, leave the field blank--step 8 should find it.
+  * Hit the "Create device" button.
 6. Go to *Apps > Develop apps > Test Luup code (Lua)* and enter/run: `luup.reload()`
-7. After Luup finishes reloading, (hard-refresh your browser)[https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/].
+7. After Luup finishes reloading, [hard-refresh your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/).
 This is a vital step that cannot be skipped!
 8. You can then go into the "Settings" tab of the Sonos device and use discovery to find your first Sonos media player.
 9. Repeat steps 5-8 for each additional zone player.